-Incentive Theory of Motivation: The Incentive Theory, sometimes referred to as the Reward Motivation Theory, holds that behavior is extrinsically (externally) motivated.
+The Incentive Theory, sometimes referred to as the Reward Motivation Theory, holds that behavior is extrinsically (externally) motivated.
 In other words, people are motivated to do things because there’s an external reward of some kind.
-It could be an allowance for a child, a sticker for good behavior, a paycheck or a bonus or an award.
+It could be an allowance for a child, a sticker for good behavior, a paycheck or a bonus, or an award.
 Reinforcement plays a big role in this type of motivation.

-Arousal Theory of Motivation: The arousal theory of motivation suggests that people act in ways to either decrease or increase levels of arousal.
+The Arousal Theory of motivation suggests that people act in ways to either decrease or increase levels of arousal.
 We are motivated to maintain an optimal level of arousal.
 Arousal in a psychological context means mental alertness.
 An example of high arousal might be feeling tense or anxious.
 To reduce that tension, you might feel motivated to do some deep breathing or listen to soothing music.

 - Physiological needs – things like food and water, clothing, shelter, safety

 - Safety needs – these needs are focused on basic safety and security, protection from violence, emotional stability and well-being, financial and health security

 - Love and belonging needs – these are social needs that focus on the ability to interact with others in safe and healthy ways: friendships and family bonds, physical and emotional intimacy, and being a part of social groups (e.g., community, workgroup, hobby group, etc.)

 - Esteem needs – esteem needs are considered higher level, ego-driven needs: self-respect, self-esteem